Vardkin/Porto/README.md

 Porto is a great option for medium to large sized web projects, as they tend to have higher complexity over time.

-With Porto developers can build super scalable monolithics, which can be easily splitted into multiple micro-services whenever needed.
+With Porto developers can build super scalable monolithics, which can be easily split into multiple micro-services whenever needed.
 While enabling the reusability of the business logic *(Application Features)*, across multiple projects.

 **Porto** inherits concepts from the **DDD** *(Domain Driven Design)*, **Modular**, **Micro Kernel**, **MVC** *(Model View Controller)*, **Layered** and **ADR** *(Action Domain Responder)* architectures.